Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Experiments

-To assess whether the aggressive temporal alignment induces catastrophic forgetting, we evaluate the model's perplexity on the Massive Multitask Language Understanding (MMLU) benchmark.
-We report the average PPL across 5 representative subjects covering STEM, Humanities, and Social Sciences to monitor the retention of world knowledge.
+To assess whether the aggressive temporal alignment induces severe forgetting or manifold collapse, we evaluate the model's perplexity (PPL) on the Massive Multitask Language Understanding (MMLU) benchmark.
+Specifically, we calculate the perplexity of the full reference sequences (question and correct answer) across 5 representative subjects covering STEM, humanities, and social sciences.
+This metric serves as a proxy for distributional stability: a significant spike in PPL on these domain-specific texts would indicate a deviation from the pre-trained knowledge manifold (i.e., contextual alignment tax), even if the model remains grammatically fluent.